 The WRDTP is delighted to announce an exciting new partnership with the Stuart Hall Foundation (SHF) to ring-fence two studentships for Black British students.

-Historic structural inequalities in education have resulted in under representation of BME communities in academia.
-The WRDTP is keen to start addressing these issues through its partnership with SHF, focusing on our Pathway Award competition.
+The WRDTP is keen to start addressing historic structural inequalities in education through its partnership with SHF, focusing on our Pathway Award competition.

 How do these ring-fenced awards differ from standard Pathway Award studentships?